run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-google/README.md

 # Create a Google Sheets Reader instance
 sheets_reader = GoogleSheetsReader()

-# Load data into Pandas DataFrames
+# Load data into Pandas in Data Classes of choice (Documents or Dataframes)
+documents = sheets.load_data(list_of_sheets)
 dataframes = sheets_reader.load_data_in_pandas(list_of_sheets)
 ```

 Integrate these readers seamlessly to efficiently manage and process your data within your Python environment, providing a robust foundation for your data-driven workflows with LlamaIndex.

+### Note

+Make sure you have a "token.json" or a "credentials.json" file in your environment to authenticate the Google Cloud Platform